RedPRL/sml-redprl/doc/src/language.rst

 As a rule of thumb, in most cases it is simpler to interactively construct an element of a type using a ``Thm`` declaration than it is to define a code for an element, and then prove that it has the intended type.
-This is why theorems are usually preferred to definitions in RedPRL.
+This is why theorems are usually preferred to definitions in |RedPRL|.

 However, definitions may be preferable in some cases; consider the definition of an abbreviation for the type family ``(lam [ty] (-> nat ty))`` of sequences.